amogelangseipone/Car-Insurance-Calculator/README.md

 # Car-Insurance-Calculator-
+## Instructions
+1. Open the solution file (`.sln`) in Visual Studio.
+2. Build the project and run it to calculate insurance premiums.

 I’ve created a basic Car Insurance Premium Calculator using C# with a Windows Forms interface.
 The idea behind this tool is to calculate an individual’s car insurance premium based on their age, gender, and accident history.
 This gives a simplified view of how insurance companies might assess risk and set premiums.
 **User Interface**